Along the way we make a stopover at Wat Arum, the temple of Dawn, before continuing to

 Day 8

-- Monday, December 2: Chiang Mai -
+- Wednesday: Chiang Mai - Chiang

-Chiang Dao Elephant Camp- Chiang
+Dao Elephant Camp- Chiang

 Mai

-Today we make our way
+Today we make our way through the scenic mountain

-through the scenic mountain backdrop to Chiang Dao Elephant Camp,
+backdrop to Chiang Dao Elephant Camp, which is 30

-many elephants perform amazing feats of strength and skill at the
+amazing feats of strength and skill at the command of the mahouts.
+The

-command of the mahouts.
-The demonstration includes elephant bathing in
+demonstration includes elephant bathing in the river, working in the

-the river, working in the jungle, dragging and pushing logs.
-Even see
+jungle, dragging and pushing logs.
+Even see elephants playing

-trees and hanging creepers.
+hanging creepers.

 Then relax as we board a short bamboo raft trip along the Mae Taeng